What's in a Name? Beyond Class Indices for Image Recognition: Related work

 All methods and tasks described here involve only grouping similar images together or, equivalently, predicting a cluster index for each image.
 In contrast, we extend these works by directly predicting an interpretable, semantic \textit{class name}, which we suggest results in a more useful and practical perception system.

 \paragraph{Semantic representation learning} Most image recognition models are trained on fully annotated data with a predefined set of class indices~\cite{NIPS2012AlexNet, Simonyan15vgg, he2016deep}.
 Here, semantics are only recovered by mapping indices to names, which is limited by the set of mappings defined \jie{a priori}.
 Meanwhile, multi-modal settings with \textit{vision-language models} involve the learning of an embedding space where images and semantic text are represented jointly ~\cite{Frome2013devise,Karpathy2015,Faghri2018Faghri,Desai21virtex,Chen21learning,Radford2021Learning,Jia2021align}.
 Notably, contrastive learning with image-text pairs on internet-scale data (\eg, CLIP~\cite{Radford2021Learning} and ALIGN~\cite{Jia2021align}) results in a robust representation which embeds an `open' vocabulary of semantic concepts.
 LiT~\cite{Zhai2022lit} also introduced a more data efficient image-text embedding approach by freezing a pre-trained image encoder and tuning only the text embedding.
 These large-scale models have been applied to a range of downstream tasks such as image captioning~\cite{Lu2019ViLBERT}, VQA~\cite{Goyal2017Making}, visual commonsense reasoning~\cite{Zellers2019From}, etc. They further show encouraging \textit{zero-shot transfer} performance, where the models are repurposed for image recognition without any labelled data in the target domain.
 In this case, at test-time, the models are given a finite set of candidate class names from which to select the best match for a given image.
+Besides, a discussion on multi-modal large language models~\cite{llava, gpt4} is included in the supplementary material.

 \jie{In this work, we leverage the vision-language models to explore a new fashion for classification and recognition tasks.
 The proposed method can facilitate automatic semantic category discovery from images with unconstrained vocabulary instead of with the closed-set ground truth.}